-You need to educate your consumers and show them the interest to buy the products of your brand.
+You need to educate your consumers and show them an interest to buy the products of your brand.
 You have to manage your brand community in order to reach the younger generation as Chinese social media has an important role in Chinese social lives.
 In this way, you can enshrine the habit in the long term and develop your brand.
 It will guarantee penetration for your brand in the Chinese market.
 This “education” goes with an effective digital strategy in order to have maximum exposure.

 Because Chinese consumers are not yet really used to buying perfume for themselves you have to insert in your campaign an educating aspect.
-Then you have to think about how to use a perfume, the experience they could have by buying your products and the exploration of senses.
+Then you have to think about how to use a perfume, the experience they could have by buying your products, and the exploration of senses.

-Strong Branding works well in China
+Strong branding works well in China

 The digital sphere in China is very important.
 E-commerce is very developed.
-That is the reason why you have to create an efficient website in which consumers can easily find prices, discounts, and products presentations on the first page.
+That is the reason why you have to create an efficient website in which consumers can easily find prices, discounts, and product presentations on the first page.
 It is really essential to have qualitative content and HD pictures to show your fragrances.
-Your website has to focus and explain the experience.
+Your website has to focus on and explain the experience.